MindDrive: A Vision-Language-Action Model for Autonomous Driving via Online Reinforcement Learning: Method

 \subsection{Language-Action Mapping}

-To enhance the synergy between our decision-making $\pi_d$ and trajectory generation policy $\pi_{\theta}$, we decouple a single LLM into two specialized experts with different LoRA parameters.
+To enhance the synergy between our decision-making $\pi_d$ and trajectory generation policy $\pi_g$, we decouple a single LLM into two specialized experts with distinct LoRA parameters.
 One LLM serves as the Decision Expert, implementing the policy $\pi_d$, while the other acts as the Action Expert, responsible for the policy $\pi_g$.
 This architecture ensures they operate from a shared foundation of world knowledge while performing their distinct functions.
-We first leverage IL to create a mapping between the Decision Expert and the Action Expert to establish a connection between language and action and enhance the exploration efficiency in the subsequent reinforcement process.
+We first leverage IL to create a mapping between the Decision Expert and the Action Expert, establishing a connection between language and action and enhancing exploration efficiency in the subsequent reinforcement learning process.

 Inspired by~\cite{renz2025simlingo, xu2025drivegpt4}, we decouple the control into longitudinal and lateral control to improve planning flexibility and design the corresponding meta-action in planning QA.
 We generate the planning QA pairs using LLMs and refine them through manual filtering to ensure a one-to-one correspondence between language and actions (see the Appendix for details).
 The model is then trained on both the reasoning data and planning QA to learn the mapping from language to action.
 The loss function can be expressed as: